erickbytes/divbull/divbull.com/content/blog/Stocks-I-Sold-That-Went-Down-More-Than-50%.md

 Date: 2025-05-22 13:20
 Category: Essay

 Occasionally, you will be holding stocks that you should sell.
 It is not always going to work out when you sell.
 I've also sold 5 stocks that went up >50%.
 Most times, you should hold.
 But this only works when the business is executing its plan and reaping profits.
 In some of these trades, I got out at a profit before the stock moved down.
-In others, I took a loss to move on from a bad decision.
+In others, I took a loss to move on from a bad decision, and then the stock continued to lose more than half its value.

 + DNUT, -51.00%